| || |

 Michael Paul Young

 Born and raised in Tennessee, Michael Paul Young currently calls Bangkok, Thailand home.
 He founded, managed and directs daily the online design shop YouWorkForThem, which is located in Baltimore, MD.
 Home page.
 Creator of "Apply", a free texture tool that allows you to customize any font you wish with an array of inky splatters and sprays.
 In 2000-2001, he made the pixelish YWFT DesignGraphik family.
-With Teerayut Puchpen, he designed the ultra-fat counterless face Pudge (2010).
-In 2011, he created Motown Expanded, which was based on YWFT Motown (2009, Travis Stearns).
-MyFonts link.
-[Google]
+With Teerayut Puchpen, he designed the ultra-fat counterless typeface Pudge (2010).
+In 2011, he created YWFT Motown Expanded and YWFT Motown Condensed, which were based on YWFT Motown (2009, Travis Stearns).
+With Michael Cina and Taechit Jiropaskosol, he designed YWFT Agostina Alternate (2011).

 Nashville, TN-based creator of FontBot (2013), a typographic composition that uses Fragment Core Sans, a typeface originally designed by Shuji Kikuchi (Sugargliderz).
 [Google]